ja-m3s/MountBuddy/README.md

 # MountBuddy

-Automatically trains mount at the stable
+An Elder Scrolls Online addon that automatically trains mount skills at the stablemaster.

 ## View all commands in game with:
     /mountbuddy